 Orion's resemblance to the Apollo command module is only skin-deep.
 Orion can carry two to six astronauts instead of three, and has an exponential capability in computer power.
 Further, its heat shield is constructed of newer substances, and its computer systems, of course, include 2010s technology — a leap forward to what was available to NASA in the 1960s.

-NASA plans to fly the Orion on its first test flight – the Orion Exploration Flight Test-1 – in December 2014.
-Riding aboard a United Launch Alliance Delta 4-Heavy rocket, Orion will rocket to orbit to an altitude of more than 3,600 miles (5,800 kilometers) above Earth – about 15 times the altitude of the International Space Station.
+The flight was called the Orion Exploration Flight Test-1.
+Riding aboard a United Launch Alliance Delta 4-Heavy rocket, Orion rocketed to orbit to an altitude of more than 3,600 miles (5,800 kilometers) above Earth — about 15 times the altitude of the International Space Station.

 That high altitude led to a high-speed re-entry of 20,000 mph (32,000 kph).
-This is supposed to demonstrate the strength of the heat shield when bringing back astronauts from destinations such as an asteroid or the moon.
+This was supposed to demonstrate the strength of the heat shield when bringing back astronauts from destinations such as an asteroid or the moon.

 "We are going to get about 84 percent of a lunar entry velocity, which is really going to stress the heat shield, which is exactly what we're trying to do," said Mark Geyer, NASA's Orion program manager, in 2012.

 In the long term, Orion will launch aboard NASA's Space Launch System, which is a heavy-lift rocket still being developed.
 The two systems should have their first flight test together in 2018, when SLS will propel Orion into space for an uncrewed flight around the moon.
 (Riding along with Orion will be 13 CubeSats to explore deep space.)
 Human flights are expected by 2023, although a 2021 launch date is possible.